XRPLF/xrpl.js/docs/GUIDES.md

 request.request(); // this triggers the request if it has not already been sent to the server
 ```

-`Remote` function with a callback:
+Using a `Remote` function with a callback:
 ```js
 remote.request_server_info(function(err, res) {
   if (err) {